ChenGiuseppe/PyMM/README.md

 **eig** is a tool to analyse the perturbed electronic states corresponding eigenvectors after the MD-PMM calculation.
 Given the dynamic nature of these states during the simulation, a straightforward description can be difficult.
 Therefore we provide three graphical representations which can be combined to present a clear picture of their behavior.

 #### **PROJECTIONS ANALYSIS**
-The contributions arising from two unperturbed states (i.e. the projection of the perturbed wavefunction on these two states) to a selected perturbed state, are plotted against each other.
+The contributions arising from two unperturbed states (i.e. the projection of the perturbed wavefunction on these two states) to a selected perturbed state are plotted against each other.

 Inputs

 * -i: eigenvectors trajectory (eigenvecs.npy).
-* -first: select the index of the an unperturbed state.
+* -first: select the index of an unperturbed state.
 * -last: select the index of another unperturbed state.
 * -state: select the perturbed state to be considered.
 * -oc: select to plot the essential analysis.